James “J.C.” Cleveland Owens was one of the fastest men to ever live.

-As a child, Owens' future was far from set.
-When he was 5 years old, his mother had to remove a large lump on his chest with a kitchen knife because they couldn’t afford to take him for surgery.
-Owens survived the makeshift procedure, despite losing a lot of blood.
-He went on to become a legend, winning four gold medals at the 1936 Nazi Olympics in Berlin, a feat that wouldn’t be matched for another 50 years, when Carl Lewis did the same at the 1984 Los Angeles Games.
+But as a child, Owens' future was far from set.
+Born into an impoverished family of sharecroppers in Oakville, Alabama, in 1913, when he was 5 years old, his mother had to remove a large lump on his chest with a kitchen knife because they couldn’t afford to take him for surgery.
+Owens survived the makeshift procedure, and went on to become a legend, winning four gold medals at the 1936 Nazi Olympics in Berlin, a feat that wouldn’t be matched for another 50 years, when Carl Lewis did the same at the 1984 Los Angeles Games.

 But there's more to Owens' story than his most famous moment.
 Indeed, Owens greatest athletic achievement wasn't even at the Olympics, it came a year before at the 1935 Big Ten Track and Field Championships in Ann Arbor, Michigan.
 There, as an Ohio State sophomore, Jesse (his nickname the product of a teacher who once pronounced his name “Jey-See”) set four world records in the long jump, the 220-yard dash, the 220 low hurdles, and then tied the world record in the 100-yard dash in under an hour.
 He accomplished all of this, despite having injured his tailbone so badly before the race that he couldn’t bend over to touch his knees.
 It was a feat that Sports Illustrated dubbed the "Greatest 45 minutes ever in Sports."

 Owens' life after the 1936 Olympics was no storybook tale, either.
 Following the Games, Owens struggled to capitalize on his fame, returning to a racially divided country that wanted to celebrate his accomplishments but not his skin color.

 Smithsonian curator Damion Thomas, who oversees the sports collections at the National Museum of African American History, speaks with Smithsonian.com to unpack the myths and realities of one of the greatest Olympians of all time.